hydrusnetwork/hydrus/docs/getting_started_downloading.md

 :    You paste or drag-and-drop gallery and post/file URLs into this, and if hydrus understands it, it will import it.
 Does not do multi-page searching.
 Useful for one-off jobs.
 (The [API](client_api.md) can send URLs to this)

 **Simple downloader**
-:    Intended for simple one-off jobs with a single simple parsing rule, like 'get all the linked images from this page'.
+:    Advanced.
+Intended for simple one-off jobs with a single simple parsing rule, like 'get all the linked images from this page'.

 ### Gallery download
 ![](images/downloader_page.png)